 Is Dolby Atmos good for music?

-A deep dive into Dolby Atmos Music on TIDAL and Blu-ray
+A deep dive into Dolby Atmos Music on Apple Music, TIDAL, and Blu-ray

 You’ve probably heard Dolby Atmos in a movie theater.
 The sound comes at you from all sides and from above your head.
 “Immersive” is the word most often used to describe the experience.

 Atmos made its way into home theater gear a few years ago.
 You can enjoy Atmos movie sound at home via Blu-ray discs or from streaming services like Netflix and Amazon Prime Video.